ankane/ahoy/README.md

 # Ahoy

-:fire: Never build an analytics platform from scratch again.

 Ahoy provides a solid foundation to track visits and events in Ruby, JavaScript, and native apps.
 Works with any data store so you can easily scale.

 :tangerine: Battle-tested at [Instacart](https://www.instacart.com/opensource)